juniordiscart/ImpossibleOdds-Toolkit/Docs/Serialization.md

 Implementing a custom data processor can be done using the `ISerializationProcessor` and `IDeserializationProcessor` interfaces.
 The former is used when a processor supports serializing a certain kind of data, while the latter defines support for deserialization as well.
 In most cases a data processor implements both of these, but there are rare cases where this is not necessary.
 There's also a `IDeserializationToTargetProcessor` interface for a data processor that is capable of directly deserializing data to a target instance of an object already, whereas the `IDeserializationProcessor` interface is expected to create its own instances to which it maps the data to.

 All this may sound pretty abstract, and providing a simple example for the sake of having an example is not useful.
-Instead it is recommended to look at the many predefined data processors present in this toolkit.
+Instead, it is recommended to look at one of the many predefined data processors present in this toolkit.
 Here's a summary of the data processors that are present already:

 * `ExactMatchProcessor`: checks whether the given data is of a natively supported type and doesn't need any actual processing.
 * `EnumProcessor`: processes enum values and their potential alias values.